 Isn’t it lonely?

 Let’s get really existential and posit that much of life of lonely, whether you are alone or not.
+You can feel lonely traveling solo, sure.
+You can also feel lonely right at home, in a party crowded with your friends, sitting on the couch with your husband… the list goes on.

 And also, yes, sometimes solo travel IS lonely.
 When a little mouse is scrabbling around in your walls while all your neighbors have a bunch of fun parties and you miss your cat who always took care of the mice for you and your friends who are probably having fun themselves, yes, it can be lonely.